rcrowther/django-img/README.md

 <dl>
     <dt>auto_delete</dt>
     <dd>
-        if True, and signals are enabled, will delete image models and maybe files. referred to
+        if True, and signals are enabled, deletion of this model will delete image models.
     </dd>
 </dl>
-(the field naturally has many other settings, this one is the only one related to this app)
+(the field naturally has many other settings, this setting is the only one related to this app)

 ### Site-wide settings
 Images accepts some site-wide settings,